DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Auto Scaling can be configured to send email via a SNS notification (start, stop, fail to launch, fail to term).

 ### 2.3.2.
 Auto Scaling Cooldown Period:
 - The cooldown period is a configurable setting for your Auto Scaling Group that helps to ensure that it doesn't launch or terminate additional instances before the previous scaling activity takes effect.
+The Cloud Watch alarm evaluation period is the number of most recent data points to evaluate.
 - After the Auto Scaling Group scales using a policy, it waits for the cooldown period to complete before resuming further scaling activities if needed.
 - The default waiting period is 300 seconds, but this can be modified.
+- If you notice that Auto Scaling is scaling up/down multiple times within an hour, and you want to reduce the number of scaling events, you should modify the Cloud Watch alarm period that triggers the auto scaling scale down policy and review/modify the cool time timers.

 # 3. Virtual Private Cloud (VPC)